Boat on water below buildings

 We stopped in at Casa Portuguesa to buy our “Portugal Experience.”

-Bacalhau and White Port in Porto
+Terry is about to enjoy Bacalhau and White Port in Porto

 8. Clerigos Tower

 The church is beautiful, and the views from the tower are spectacular.
-The cost to enter is about €5 each.
+Entry for the combined tower and museum is €8 per adult.

 Clerigos Tower, Porto